-Lower School has three sections of students each in second-fifth grades, averaging 17-18 students per section.
-Classes are taught by one lead teacher and one teaching associate.
-The Lower School curriculum is organized into units of study that include reading, writing, math, word study, social studies and science.
-In addition to these core academic subjects, specialists teach science, art, music and movement, physical education, and (in 3rd-5th grade) coding.
+Lower School has two to three sections of students each in second-fifth grades, averaging 20 students per section.
+The immersion model is 50/50 in Lower School, alternating Chinese and English days with Lower School has two to three sections of students each in second-fifth grades, averaging 20 students per section.
+The immersion model is 50/50 in Lower School, alternating Chinese and English days.
+Classes are taught by a lead teacher in Chinese and a lead teacher in English, and grades are supported with 1-2 Teaching Associates.
+The Lower School curriculum is organized into units of study that include reading, writing, math, word study, social studies, and science.
+In addition to these core academic subjects, specialists teach science, art, music and movement, physical education, and coding.

 Consistent approaches to teaching and learning in the core academic areas ensure coherence from grade to grade.
 For instance, in English language arts, beginning in second grade, we use the Fundations program for reading and spelling that was introduced in K & 1st.
 This approach provides teachers with the skills and tools needed to present a structured, sequential and cumulative phonics spelling program.
 Words Their Way is a program introduced in third grade and continued through fifth grade; it offers a developmental curriculum for phonics and spelling instruction, reading fluency and vocabulary development.
 Continued through fifth grade, writers workshop is a student centered, research-based approach to teaching writing in which students learn the process of writing about topics of their choosing in a variety of genres.
 Teachers use authentic literature to model great writing, and incorporate significant blocks of independent writing time into the day, during which they have the opportunity to work with students individually.
 Everyday Mathematics is a program we use from through fifth grade that emphasizes the application of math to real-world situations.
 Numbers, skills and math concepts are linked to situations and contexts relevant to everyday life.
 Through Everyday Mathematics, teachers incorporate mathematics into daily classroom routines and other subject areas.